 Nematollahi A, Kamali F, Ghanbari A, Etminan Z, Sobhani S. Improving balance in older people: a double-blind randomized clinical trial of three modes of balance training.
 J Aging Phys Act.
 2016;24(2):189–195.
 Article Summary in PubMed.

 Phelan EA, Mahoney JE, Voit JC, Stevens JA.
 Assessment and management of fall risk in primary care settings.
 Med Clin North Am.
 2015;99(2):281–293.
 Free Article.

 Avin KG, Hanke TA, Kirk-Sanchez N, et al. Management of falls in community-dwelling older adults: clinical guidance statement from the Academy of Geriatric Physical Therapy of the American Physical Therapy Association.
 Phys Ther.
 2015;95(6):815–834.
-Free Article.
+Article Summary in PubMed.

 Maidan I, Freedman T, Tzemah R, Giladi N, Mirelman A, Hausdorff J. Introducing a new definition of a near fall: intra-rater and inter-rater reliability.
 Gait Posture.
 2014;39(1)645–647.
 Free Article.

 Goodwin VA, Abbott RA, Whear R, et al. Multiple component interventions for preventions falls and fall-related injuries among older people: systematic review and meta-analysis.
 BMC Geriatr.
 2014;14:15.
 Free Article.

 Grabiner MD, Crenshaw JR, Hurt CP, Rosenblatt NJ, Troy KL.
 Exercise-based fall prevention: can you be a bit more specific?
 Exerc Sport Sci Rev. 2014;42(4):161–168.
 Article Summary in PubMed.